mindstorm38/portablemc/doc/API.md

   - `set_quick_play_realms(realm)`, shortcut function to setup a realm multiplayer quick play to a given realm identifier.
 - `jvm_path`, optional JVM executable path to force this to be used for running the game.

+### Environment

+The environment returned by `Version.install()` method can be modified before running the game, it's an instance of `Environment` and contains the following attributes:
+- `jvm_args`, the list of arguments passed to the JVM, the first argument is the JVM executable path.
+- `game_args`, the list of arguments passed to Minecraft.
+- `main_class`, the main class started by the JVM, usually something like `net.minecraft.client.main.Main`.
+- `args_replacements`, a mapping of variables names to values, these will be used to replace variables of the form `${my_var}` in both `jvm_args` and `game_args`.
+- `native_libs`, a list of native libraries or shared objects that are copied (or symlinked if relevant) in the game's temporary bin directory.
+- `fixes`, this one as no effect for the game's runtime, it's just a summary of fixes applied during the game's installation, that affected the environment.

 ## Fabric/Quilt version